GreyRook/code-with-style/docs/process/index.md

 Given this process there should not be any story ticket inside a sprint without an estimation.
 User stories without an estimation are not allowed to be worked on.

 Bug tickets on the other hand do not get story points.

-**Summary:** *A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements*

 # Ticket description
 Tickets need to have a detailed description explaining the following aspect: